-- Primary programming is announced on a 20 foot high LED sign with bands of constantly moving electronic messages.
+- Primary programming is announced on a 20 foot high LED sign.

 - Features a two-level connecting lobby for easy interaction between the three entries into the Center.
 These include Market Street (the civic front door where pedestrian traffic enters) a vehicle drop-off entrance on Third Street, and an internal bridge connecting the Hilton Harrisburg, Strawberry Square, and Walnut Street Garage.

 - A two story curved wall made of alternating bands of opaque and translucent materials can be illuminated for dramatic effect.
 Visual arts are displayed on this unique wall.